Martin Prescott/E+/Getty images

 3. Base Charge

-The base charge is a set amount each month that covers operational costs.
+The base charge is a set amount you pay each month to cover operational costs.
 It should not change during your contract.
-In this example EFL, the base charge is $0, although that is not always the case with other plans.
+In this example EFL, the base charge is $0, but that is not always the case.

 4. Energy Charge

 This section shows you the default rate the provider charges for this plan.
-We’ll explain why this is different from the average price per kWh (Section 2) below.
+We’ll explain why this is different from the average price per kWh (Section 2) later on in this guide.

 5. Monthly Bill Credit

-This section displays any bill credits for electricity you will receive with this plan.
-Usage credits for electricity are usually applied per billing cycle if your usage falls into a certain range.
-That range will also be noted in this section.
+This section displays any bill credits you will receive with this plan.
+A usage credit is a discount on your energy bill that applies when your energy consumption falls into a certain range.
 In this example, there is a $100 bill credit for electricity each month you use at least 1,000 kWh.
+That’s why the average rate is lower for the second usage tier on this plan.

 6. TDU Charges

 The TDU (sometimes called TDSP) is the utility company in your area.
 The utility is responsible for delivering electricity to the consumer and restoring power during an outage.
-Because the utility delivers electricity and maintains power lines, it charges consumers each month for its services.
-These charges vary based on location and utility.
+Because the utility delivers electricity and maintains power lines, it charges fees that vary based on location and other factors.
 There are two TDU charges — one is a fixed charge per billing cycle, and the other is a usage charge per kWh that you consume.
 In this example, the EFL provides a link to a TDU charge page showing each utility’s rates.

 7. Type of Product

 This section states the type of plan, which is usually fixed rate, variable rate, or indexed rate.
-In this case, the EFL is for a fixed-rate plan, which means the base rate will stay the same throughout the duration of the contract.
-SaveOnEnergy can help you learn more about the different types of energy plans and the pros and cons of each type.
+In this case, the EFL is for a fixed-rate plan, which means the base rate will stay the same throughout the contract period.
+SaveOnEnergy can help you learn more about the different types of energy plans to ensure you choose the right one for your household.

 8. Contract Term